paolo-projects/auto-unlocker/README.md

 * ```--help``` Shows a list of the available options

 ## Compile
-The program can be compiled with CMake.
+The program can be compiled on Windows with CMake, provided you get or compile the needed libraries first.
 Run CMake on the source dir and it will generate a ready to build project.

 The program needs the following libraries: